pedrormconde/Uncertainty_Calibration_Object_Detection/README.md

 ## Introduction

 This page presents the code for the uncertaintry calibration metrics proposed in the paper "A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection" (pre-print version availabe at https://arxiv.org/abs/2309.00464): Quadratic Global Calibration (QGC) score, Spherical Global Calibration (SGC) score and Expected Global Calibration Error (EGCE).
-Additionally code for the Detection Expected Calibration Erro (D-ECE) [1] is also available for comparison.
+Additionally code for the Detection Expected Calibration Error (D-ECE) [1] is also available for comparison.

 ## Instructions